Matteias Collet

 Once more than one server is set up, they can establish wireguard tunnel in-between them.

-The Server Tunnel ULA below is a unique ULA address for communication inside the tunnel.
+The Mesh Tunnel IP below is a unique ULA address for communication inside the tunnel.
 The address should be outside the VPN’s /48 range.

 # /etc/wireguard/wgvpn01.conf